samarara/diwya-portfolio/src/pages/about/index.md

   the photograph captures a specific moment in time that cannot be replicated, and therefore increases our awareness of the art that encompasses us.
 ---
-I’m a third year student at the University of Waterloo studying Systems Design Engineering.
+I'm a soon to be graduate of Systems Design Engineering at the University of Waterloo.
 This multidisciplinary program introduced me to human factors and product design.
-I've gotten to apply my learnings by interning at [Autodesk (PlanGrid)](https://www.plangrid.com/), [TD’s Innovation Lab](https://www.communitech.ca/how-we-help/innovation/corporate-innovation/td-bank-group/), and [Scotiabank](https://www.scotiaitrade.com/en/direct-investing-and-online-trading.html).
+I've gotten to apply my learnings by interning at Facebook, [Autodesk (PlanGrid)](https://www.plangrid.com/), [TD’s Innovation Lab](https://www.communitech.ca/how-we-help/innovation/corporate-innovation/td-bank-group/), and [Scotiabank](https://www.scotiaitrade.com/en/direct-investing-and-online-trading.html).

-Check out my [LinkedIn](https://www.linkedin.com/in/diwyadesilva/) to learn more about my design experience.

 My passion for contemporary art and photography drove me into product design.
 I try to approach my personal artwork and design in the same way; focusing on the intentionality behind my decisions to make my audience (or users) feel empowered.

 I hope to design and create for social good, and I aspire to become a teacher or mentor in this industry.
 I’m able to help out right now by leading [UWaterloo’s design club UW/UX](https://www.facebook.com/uwuxwaterloo/) and volunteering at events like [Make-A-Mark. ](https://letsmakeamark.org/)

 Outside of design, I enjoy baking, tea-making, and basketball.
 Please [contact me](diwya.desilva@gmail.com) if you’d like to chat!

+Check out my [LinkedIn](https://www.linkedin.com/in/diwyadesilva/) to learn more about my design experience.